-When I started in finance, our Financial Planning and Analysis team (FP&A) was known for one thing: the plan.
+When I started in finance, Financial Planning and Analysis (FP&A) teams were known for one thing: the plan.
 We’d take the company’s budget, track actuals, flag deviations, and keep everyone accountable.
-It was a vital function—keeping the financial train moving—but it wasn’t exactly viewed as a strategic engine.
+It was a vital function (keeping the financial train moving), but it wasn’t exactly viewed as a strategic engine.

 Fast forward to today, and the landscape looks entirely different.
 In a market where uncertainty is the norm (foreign exchange fluctuations, shifting customer behavior, interest rate volatility), FP&A teams are expected to look forward, not back.
 The question is no longer “Are we on plan?” but “Are we making the right decisions for what’s ahead?”